CascadesCarnivoreProject/Carnassial/README.md

 ﻿### Overview
-This repository contains the source code for and releases of Carnassial and its associated tenplate editor.
+This repository contains the source code for and releases of Carnassial and its associated template editor.
 Refer to Github's wiki tab above to find out how to get started and learn more about Carnassial.

 ### Contributing
 Bug reports, feature requests, and feedback are most welcome.
 Let us know!
 We'd also really appreciate sample images and videos to test our code on and expand some features.
 Shoot us an email at carnassialdev@gmail.com if you've some you'd like to share.
-We're particularly looking for samples from

-* Bushnell Trophy or Trophy HD cameras from 2013 back to 2006
-* Reconyx HyperFire, UltraFire, MicroFire, and RapidFire cameras
-* SpyPoint Force-10D, 11D, and other cameras from 2016 or newer

-Having these in our archives helps us help you, so don't be shy.
-See "Contacting the Carnassial Development Team" below for how to reach us.

 If you'd like to translate Carnassial into your language it's easy.
 Send us your edited version of Resources.xaml or drop us a line and we'll set you up.